Umit-Azirakhmet/NAO-robot-follow-me/README.md

 ## Project Overview

-This project involves creating a "Follow Me" application for a Pepper robot using the Python NaoQi SDK.
+This project involves creating a "Follow Me" application for NAO robot using the Python NaoQi SDK.
 The application allows the robot to follow a human user, with the robot's movements controlled through physical interactions with its arm joints.

 ## Getting Started